 - agent: the agent to which this action belongs.
-Contains fields agentId and externalReference - extension: the extension we are referring to - targetExtension: an extension that is the target of this action (e.g. spying) - queues: an array of queues this action refers to.
+Contains fields agentId and externalReference - extension: the extension we are referring to - targetExtension: an extension that is the target of this action (e.g. spying) or a variable name for WRITE\INFO\VAR - queues: an array of queues this action refers to.
 Each queue defines a queueId, a penalty (if known to QM), and an externalReference - callId: the Unique-ID of the call this action refers to - message: a free text message, e.g. the feature code or the pause code this action needs.
 For features codes, if the feature code contains a text entry as well, our message field appears in the format ftrcode message, otherwise if the text entry is blank or missing, just the feature code.
+For variables, the contents of the variable.